rhuijonp/selecting-single-elements-lab-bootcamp-prep-000/README.md

 The first link href is: ENTER LINK HREF CODE HERE
 ```

 This is outputted by the `console.log` lines in the CodePen.
 The CodePen is outputting text to our Browser Console.
-Here is the code in the JavaScript tab of the CodePen that outputs to the Browser Console.
+Here is the code in the JavaScript tab of the CodePen that outputs to the Browser Console .

 ```
 console.log(`The header is: ${header}`)